SPAC Mania & trends in new and defunct EDGAR filers

 Looking at 2021, it didn’t take a collapse of our financial markets to prompt a slow down in entrants.
 We could slow further, but for now we’re still outpacing 2015 to 2019 with new EDGAR entrants.
 The first quarter of the year is typically the busiest time for entrants so when Q1 2022 wraps up we’ll have a better sense of what’s ahead.

 It will be interesting to see if newly added public companies in 2020 and 2021 have staying power.
 Will many of the new SPAC mergers be defunct and inactive in a few years or will the majority survive?
 What’s your guess?
 About us: Bedrock AI extracts red flags from SEC filings based on learned associations with downside outcomes.
-Our institutional dashboard analyzes annual and quarterly statements, 8-Ks, prospectuses (and soon SEC comment letters) for over 7,000 tickers.
+Our institutional dashboard analyzes annual and quarterly statements, 8-Ks and prospectuses for over 7,000 tickers.
 We process filings and render analysis in real-time.